Writing projects not yet completed or published yet

 I tried to focus, but my brain circuits were still fried.

-"Been drinking, sir?" asked the Agent.
+"Been drinking, sir?" asked the agent.

 "Yep, I suppose I'm in that book."

-"What's your name?" asked the son of agent Douglas
+"What's your name?" asked the son of Agent Douglas.

 "Bruce Ryba.
 You'll also find my father's name in that book.
 Agent Dougy and my old man sort of hated each other."